 The low price point is the best thing about the Hoover H-Upright 500 Reach.
 It feels heavy and awkward to use, and changing the hose around is inconvenient.
 The overall cleaning performance isn’t anything to write home about, either.

 It’s not one for your wish list if you’ve got hard floors.
 The vac just can’t handle them.
-But it’s worth buying if you’re on a tight budget and really don’t like swapping plugs over.
+But we think it could still be worth buying if you’re on a tight budget, have lots of carpeted floors, and really don’t like swapping plugs.